PokemonProjectPhoenix/ProjectPhoenixDocumentation/docs/events.md

 **Event** stands for some kind of **object** that triggers an action or a series of actions.
 We call these actions **Blocks**.
 Chaining multiple blocks in an **Event Handler** lets us make complex and non-standard sequences, much like how it happens in RPG Maker.
+All the scripts (blocks, conditions etc) can be found in the *Assets/UES* folder.

 It's also **easily expandable** as more blocks can be added into it without affecting the flow of other events or how the system itself works.